j-rattigan/Infra2Sec/README.md

 ---

 ## 🚀 Notes to Self
 - Take breaks, no burnout!
 Life events (moving, family) are priorities.
-- Flexible target: **End of 2025** — but enjoy the journey at your own pace.
+- Flexible target: **End of 2025** — but enjoy the at your own pace.
 - Update this roadmap as I go and tick off milestones ✅
 - When ready, use this progress to align my CV and LinkedIn!